Isle of Man Post Office: Postal rates

 When sending mail to the Island from elsewhere, the Isle of Man is treated as though it were part of the United Kingdom, and mail from the UK continues to be charged at Royal Mail's UK inland rates.
 However, postcodes were not introduced in the Isle of Man until 1993, when the Island was postcoded as the IM postcode area as an extension of the United Kingdom postcode system.

 Mail sent from the Island to the UK is sailed across the Irish Sea, and enters the first-class stream of the Royal Mail for next-day delivery.

 The Isle of Man Post Office is a member of the Small European Postal Administration Cooperation.

 Post Offices

 Two delivery vehicles of the Isle of Man Post Office in the Post Office yard at Peel.

 The Isle of Man Post Office has Crown offices at Douglas and Ramsey.
-There are also post offices in the other principal towns of Peel and Castletown, as well as a number of sub post offices in smaller communities.
+There are also post offices in the other principal towns of Peel, Port Erin and Castletown, as well as a number of sub post offices in smaller communities.